Haemodialysis and peritoneal dialysis are two types of dialysis carried out in different ways.

 If you drink too much, the dialyser will be unable to remove all of the fluid and excess fluid will build up in your blood, tissues and lungs.
 This can be serious and lead to:

-The amount of fluid that you are allowed to drink will depend on your weight and your body size.
-Most people are only allowed to drink between 1,000-1,500ml (two to three pints) of fluid a day.
+The amount of fluid you are allowed to drink will depend on your size and weight.
+Most people are only allowed to drink 1,000-1,500ml (two to three pints) of fluid a day.

 - ice cream

-Many people who are having haemodialysis find that the restriction on drinking fluids is one of the most challenging aspects of living with dialysis.
-You may find that chewing gum or sucking an ice cube can help to alleviate your symptoms of thirst.
+Many people having haemodialysis find that the restriction on drinking fluids is one of the most challenging aspects of living with dialysis.
+Chewing gum or sucking an ice cube may help alleviate your symptoms of thirst.

 Haemodialysis and diet

-As well as removing waste products, your kidneys help to regulate the amount of minerals that are in the body including:
+As well as removing waste products, your kidneys help regulate the amount of minerals in your body, including:

 - sodium (salt)

 These minerals are removed during haemodialysis.
-However, the levels of each mineral can build up rapidly between dialysis sessions, particularly if you eat foods that are high in potassium, phosphorus or sodium.
+However, the levels of each mineral can quickly build up between dialysis sessions, particularly if you eat foods high in potassium, phosphorus or sodium.

 Excess levels of any of these minerals can be dangerous and lead to:

-Before having haemodialysis you will be referred to a dietitian so that a suitable diet plan can be drawn up for you.
-Diet plans will differ from person to person, but it is likely that you will be asked to avoid foods that are high in potassium and phosphorus and cut down the amount of salt you eat.
+Before having haemodialysis, you will be referred to a dietitian so that a suitable diet plan can be drawn up for you.
+Diet plans differ from person to person, but it is likely you will be asked to avoid eating foods high in potassium and phosphorus and to cut down the amount of salt you eat.